 Speaker: Courtney Speckmann Courtney.speckmann@gmail.com

-Director of Programs & Community Engagement at Buffalo & Erie County Naval & Military Park; former Director of Education, White House Historical Society; Trustee, Buffalo Presidential Center
+Director of Programs & Community Engagement at Buffalo & Erie County Naval & Military Park; former Director of Education, White House Historical Association; Trustee, Buffalo Presidential Center